 The simple answer would just be for us to say that, as fans who have read virtually all of Toriyama’s published interviews and aim to document this as best we can, he has in fact never said that in any interview we have ever seen.
 It is of course possible that he did say it in an interview which we have not seen, but nobody ever seems to be able to identify what interview that might be.

 We should probably note that there is a well-known hoax called the “Super Otaku Magazine” interview, which had “Toriyama” say, among other dubious comments, “After all, if I had my way, I’d of [sic] ended the manga after the Freeza period!”
 Sadly, a lot of people bought into this poorly-done fake (in which “Toriyama” is interviewed by someone with the laughably absurd name — with syllables that are not actually used in Japanese — of “Nirazaki Tihashiberi”, who works for the non-existent “Super Otaku Magazine”), so that probably helped spread along the rumors that Toriyama confirmed he wanted it to end after Freeza.
 However, as these rumors seem to go back far longer than the fake interview, it was likely fabricated in part to create “evidence” for this belief, rather than being the ultimate source of the rumors.

 Shortly after the original draft of this guide was written, animator and voiceover artist Christopher Niosi, known by his online handle “Kirbopher”, noted that he had lunch with FUNimation voice actor Chris Sabat at AnimeMilwaukee, where Sabat told him a story about having met Toriyama at a promotional event for the American release of Shonen Jump.
-According to Sabat, Toriyama said (presumably via translator) that he “originally wanted to end it with Freeza”.
+According to Sabat, Toriyama said (presumably via an interpreter) that he “originally wanted to end it with Freeza”.
 The event Sabat spoke of was almost certainly the launch celebration for Viz’s Shonen Jump that was held in New York City, which both Sabat and Toriyama attended.
 Here is the intro to the Q&A from page 172 of Viz’s domestic Shonen Jump #3: